mrlem/kotlin-native-gnome/README.md

 ## See also

-Other GTK binding, both using a wrapper objects approach (more memory, but true inheritance), see either:
+Other Kotlin native GTK bindings, both using a wrapper objects approach (more memory, but true inheritance), see either:
 * [kotlin-native-gtk](https://github.com/kropp/kotlin-native-gtk): which features an API generator based on GIR
 * [kotlinx-gtk](https://github.com/Doomsdayrs/kotlinx-gtk)